Grades

 Know by opting out of the NC Policy you will receive the letter grade, and your GPA will calculate with that grade.
 If you opt out and would like to change your decision you can contact the Mentor Coordinator and ask for the hold to be removed.

-From VA SCO Handbook:
+From the VA SCO Handbook

 Non-Punitive Grades - End Of Term (38 CFR 21.4203(c)): A non-punitive grade is a grade that does not count as earned credit and that does not affect progress standards for graduation.